Daniel-KM/OaiPmhGateway/README.md

 in particular with a human interface, and until merge of the commits, the latter is recommended.

-You can install [OAI-PMH Harvester] too, specially if you use [Archive Folder] to ingest files and/or metadata.
+You can install [OAI-PMH Harvester] too, specially if you use [OAI-PMH Static Repository] to ingest files and/or metadata.

 Note: the official [OAI-PMH Harvester] can only ingest standard metadata